 The purpose of testing is to detect bugs in a program by running it.
 Error-free operation is essential for our program.
 All bugs in the program will be eliminated if testing goes well.

 The Software Development Life Cycle (SDLC) includes software testing as a crucial step in making sure that the final product meets expectations in terms of quality, stability, and functionality.
 Salary estimates for software testing engineers range from $95,000 and more, so it’s evident that this is a skill employers value highly.

 Testing is the only way to guarantee that our program is free of bugs, hence it is essential that we employ various software testing techniques.

 Yet, if you’re interested in learning about the various software testing methods, you’ve come to the right place.
 In this blog, we’ll define and discuss the various software testing methods that will be useful to you in the year 2023.
-To explore extensively about software testing, it is the best option to enroll in the software testing training in Chennai at SLA.
+To explore extensively about software testing training or software testing course, it is the best option to enroll in the software testing training in Chennai at SLA.

 Software Testing: Basic Concepts

 - Context matters in testing: Your test needs to be adapted to the specific application because each one has its own set of requirements and limits.